debpal/BharatFinTrack/docs/functionality.rst

 Index Correction and Recovery
 ---------------------------------

-This functionality identifies key turning points in an index's history based on consecutive corrections and recoveries.
+This functionality identifies key turning points in an index historical values based on consecutive corrections and recoveries.
 It applies minimum gain and multiplier filters to analyze the frequency and behavior of these movements over time.
-The required data is sourced from the :ref:`Total Return Index (TRI) <f_download_tri>` section.
+The required data is sourced from the :ref:`Historical TRI Data <f_download_tri>` section.

 .. code-block:: python